Washington, District of Columbia, United States

 Baseball, Concerts, Events

 Architecture, Brand Activation, Interior Design, Landscape Architecture, Populous Design Build, Sustainability, Urban Design, Wayfinding

 CHALLENGE.
-In 2008, the District of Columbia challenged Populous with delivering a baseball stadium for the Washington Nationals that combined inspirational architecture with a commitment to sustainable design.
-Set near the Anacostia River in a neighborhood that had yet to reach its potential, the site of the ballpark dictated the firm’s approach to green design.
-Populous’ goal for Nationals Park was to create sustainability for an emerging neighborhood within the nation’s capitol.
+The District of Columbia saw the new Washington Nationals baseball stadium as an opportunity to couple inspirational architecture with a commitment to sustainable design.
+Set near the Anacostia River in the rapidly growing Capitol Riverfront neighborhood, the site of the ballpark dictated the project’s approach to green design.

-Populous oriented the stadium so ground-level openings offer views into the interior of the seating bowl at street intersections and also through the glass curtain walls encasing the lounges that serve the upper levels.
+Nationals Park is located easily accessible to public transportation, including access to nearby metro stations and local bus routes.
+Most fans enter the ballpark through the outfield that leads from the Navy Yard Metro station.
+The stadium is positioned so ground-level openings offer views into the interior of the seating bowl at street intersections and through the glass curtain walls encasing the lounges that serve the upper levels.

 Inviting and dramatic, the N Street entry plaza sits as the termination to the spectator’s path of arrival with the open-armed seating bowl as its backdrop.
 This strategic positioning entices patrons into Nationals Park by showcasing hints of the excitement within.
 Once inside, the fan experience is heightened by prominent visual connections to the field including through the glass curtain walls encasing upper-level lounges.

 IMPACT.
 Nationals Park was the first professional stadium in the U.S. to achieve LEED Silver certification.
 The design-build project was completed on-time and on-budget in 23 months, remediating the brownfield site.
 The result is a beautiful, lasting ballpark that serves as an anchor for the mixed-use Capital Riverfront in the nation’s capital.